artur-gajewski/battle-arena/README.md

 ### Attack with disadvantage

-If opponent is peeking from behind a corner, player attacks with disadvantage.
+If opponent is peeking from behind a corner or is visible with only it's head, player attacks with disadvantage.
 Roll 2d20 and select the lower outcome, then add the weapon's attack modifier.

+### Death and obtaining gear

+If a player is shot to death, it is laid down horizontally on the spot of where it was killed.
+Next player that reaches this spot can select one of the dead player's weapons along with it's available shots.

+## Charts

+Consult charts below to figure out differrent statistics needed for combat.

-#### Attack Modifiers
+#### Attack Modifiers for different weapons

 | Distance      | 0-2" | 2-4" | 4-6" | 6-8" | 8-10" | 10-12" | 12-14" | 14-16" | 16-18" | 18-20" | > 20" |
 |---------------|:----:|:----:|:----:|:----:|:-----:|:------:|:------:|:------:|:------:|:------:|:-----:|